 Disposable nappies may seem to make life easier, but they create huge amounts of rubbish that can take hundreds of years to decompose in landfills.
 Switching to cloth nappies for all or part of the time can make a difference.
 A baby in disposables will need between 5,000 to 6,000 nappy changes in total, as opposed to 25 cloth nappies hanging on your washing line.
 Over 2.5 years the cost of disposable nappies soon adds up and you could save up to £1000 per baby by using cloth nappies.
 If you don’t want to wash them, you can join a nappy laundering service which will do it for you.
-For more information and how to claim £30 back against the purchase of any cloth nappies or laundering fees visit Recycle for Essex - nappies website.
+For more information and how to claim £30 back against the purchase of any cloth nappies or laundering fees visit Love Essex - nappies website.

 One way to reduce our carbon emissions is to consider travel options that minimise emissions from your journey though not using fossil fuels.
 Options such as cycling, or using transport which uses fossil fuels as efficiently as possible by carrying many passengers, such as a train, can reduce emissions.